Botulinum Toxin in Neurological Practice - Ljubljana

 Describe a treatment plan that incorporates medical and chemodenervation for various movement disorders

-This course is intended for medical practitioners, specialist nurse practitioners, and other paramedical equivalents in the relevant fields with a working knowledge of diagnosis and general management of the various conditions.
+This course was intended for medical practitioners, specialist nurse practitioners, and other paramedical equivalents in the relevant fields with a working knowledge of diagnosis and general management of the various conditions.